kevsgithub/HyteraDMRUSB/README.md

 # HyteraDMRUSB
-Reverse Engineering the Hytera DMR USB packet structure.
+Reverse Engineering the Hytera DMR USB packet structure also known as Hytera DMR Application Protocol.

 When 'Forward to PC' is enabled on a Hytera DMR radio, a RNDIS network is created over USB and packets are forwarded to the PC.